-Among the body of research into the sources and interpretations of the ICL capability, one line of work has aimed to deepen the theoretical understanding of ICL by offering \textit{functional} interpretations of ICL as a kind of implicit gradient descent during inference. \citet{garg2022can}, \citet{zhang2023trained}, and \citet{ahn2024transformers} have shown that standard Transformers \citep{vaswani2017attention} can be trained to implement learning algorithms for linear regressions under ICL-based training objectives. \citet{pmlr-v202-von-oswald23a} have demonstrated that Transformer models, with appropriate choices of parameters, \textit{can} process in-context demonstrations in a way that is functionally equivalent to performing gradient updates on the same demonstration examples. \citet{dai2023metaoptimization} provided a mathematical construction showing the dual form between Transformer attention and gradient descent and interpreted ICL as a meta-optimization process that performs implicit fine-tuning.
-However, \citet{shen2023pretrained} observe that the importance of these theoretical demonstrations is limited in that they do not take ICL to be an emergent property, instead assuming a training objective that optimizes for ICL.
-They therefore deviate from actual LLMs pre-trained with natural data with a language modeling training objective.
-Indeed, \citeauthor{shen2023pretrained} found inconsistencies between ICL and gradient descent in real models, and left the equivalence between ICL and gradient descent an open question.
+Within the body of research about why ICL arises and how it operates, one line of work has aimed to deepen our theoretical understanding of ICL by offering functional interpretations of ICL as a kind of implicit gradient descent during inference. \citet{pmlr-v202-von-oswald23a} demonstrate that Transformer models, with appropriate choices of parameters, can process in-context demonstrations in a way that is functionally equivalent to performing gradient updates on the same demonstration examples. \citet{garg2022can}, \citet{zhang2023trained}, and \citet{ahn2024transformers} show that standard Transformers \citep{vaswani2017attention} can be trained to implement learning algorithms for linear regressions under ICL-based training objectives. \citet{dai2023metaoptimization} provide a mathematical construction showing a dual form between Transformer attention and gradient descent and interpreted ICL as a meta-optimization process that performs implicit fine-tuning.
+However, \citet{shen2023pretrained} argue that the importance of these theoretical demonstrations is limited in that they do not take ICL to be an emergent property, instead assuming a training objective that optimizes for ICL.
+These demonstrations therefore deviate from actual LLMs pre-trained with natural data with a language modeling training objective.
+Indeed, \citeauthor{shen2023pretrained} find inconsistencies between ICL and gradient descent in real models, and therefore leave the equivalence between ICL and gradient descent as an open question.